Replace Database Parameters

 Invalid parameters or invalid configuration syntax will prevent the database from starting.
 To avoid unnecessary downtime, contact Support before you add or change database parameters.

-This procedure can be carried out using either the Administration API or ConfD.
+This procedure can be carried out using the Administration API or ConfD.

 Prerequisites

-The database must be stopped.
+• The database must be stopped.
 For more information, see Stop a Database.

 Procedure - Administration API

-The following examples use curl on a Linux terminal to send REST calls to endpoints in the Administration API.
+The following examples use curl in a Linux terminal to send REST calls to endpoints in the Administration API.
 You can also use other interfaces and languages to interact with the API.
 For more information, see Administration API.

-Placeholder values are styled as Bash variables, for example: $EXASOL_IP.
+Placeholder values are styled as Bash variables, for example: $NODE_IP.
 Replace the placeholders with your own values.

 Replacing parameters is similar to adding parameters, except that you are using the PUT endpoint instead of PATCH.

 The option --insecure or -k tells curl to bypass the TLS certificate check.
-This option allows you to connect to a HTTPS server that uses a self-signed certificate or a certificate that is not valid.
+This option allows you to connect to a HTTPS server that does not have a valid certificate.
 Only use this option if certificate verification is not possible and you trust the server.

 1. To get information about the database, send a GET request to the /api/v1/databases endpoint.